Play your part in keeping Divis Mountain safe and litter free

 Help us to ensure Divis and the Black Mountain is a safe, clean and beautiful natural environment for everyone to enjoy by following these guidelines.

 Divis and the Black Mountain attracts over 200,000 visitors a year, most of who respect this beautiful place and the local community that live here.

-Recently our Belfast ranger team have faced a growing problem of anti-social behaviour on the mountain including fly tipping, bad parking, dogs off leads, littering and BBQs.
-The thoughtless actions of a few not only spoil this beautiful natural enjoyment for others, but also pose a risk to people and wildlife.
+Recently the Belfast ranger team have faced a growing problem with anti-social behaviour on the mountain including fly tipping, bad parking, dogs off leads, littering and BBQs.
+The thoughtless actions of a few not only spoil the enjoyment of this beautiful site for others, but also pose a risk to people and the sites unique, diverse wildlife.

 If you're planning a visit to Divis and the Black Mountain, please follow these guidelines: